robertmayordomo/Tecknuovo.RecruitmentTest/README.md

 - I can see the product I want to purchase on my basket
 - I can add in a promotion code to apply a 20% discount on on the 3rd, 6th, 9th product of the basket
 - I can see the total value of my basket

+## Questions
+- How would you identify a performance bottleneck in Production in a microservice or serverless architecture?
+- Think about the most challenging technical project you were part of, what was the challenge?
+How did you tackle it?
+What did you enjoy about it?